istio/istio.io/_docs/setup/meshexpansion.md

 ## Installation steps

-Setup consists of preparing the cluster for extensions and installing and configuring each VM.
+Setup consists of preparing the mesh for expansion and installing and configuring each VM.

-An example script to help with the cluster setup is available in [install/tools/setupMeshEx.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupMeshEx.sh).
+An example script to help with K8S setup is available in [install/tools/setupMeshEx.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupMeshEx.sh).

 An example script to help configure a machine is available in [install/tools/setupIstioVM.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupIstioVM.sh).
 You should customize it based on your provisioning tools and DNS requirements.

-### Preparing the K8s cluster
+### Preparing the K8s for exapansion

 * Setup internal load balancers for Kube DNS, Pilot, Mixer and CA. This step is specific to each cluster, you may need to add annotations.